karic-kenan/kotlin-primer/docs/conditions.md

 println(orderStatus)
 ```

 Here, we're checking the size of an order.
 Based on the `orderQuantity`, we classify it as a 'Small order' if it's between 1-10 items, 'Medium order' if it's between 11-50 items, or 'Large order' if it's more than that.
-Since `when` returns a value, we can directly assign it to a variable—clean and efficient!
+Since `when` returns a value, we can directly assign it to a variable - clean and efficient!

 #### 7. When Without an Argument

-Now, let's look at another way to use `when`—without an argument!
+Now, let's look at another way to use `when` - without an argument!

 ```kotlin
 // Using when without an argument